 When you dig into a workflow audit for SMB automation, it's easy to get distracted by shiny tools or the urge to automate everything at once.
 The best results come from balancing quick wins with a long-term view.
 Start by documenting every step of your current processes, yes, even the messy manual workarounds.
 Use simple flowcharts or spreadsheets to capture who does what, when, and with which tools.
 This documentation is your foundation for spotting repetitive tasks and bottlenecks that are ripe for automation.

 For SMBs with complex or evolving needs, we often recommend starting with flexible platforms like n8n.
 Unlike rigid no-code tools, n8n lets you build multi-step automations, connect to almost any app, and adjust logic as your business grows.
-If your team is less technical or needs fast, simple integrations, check out Zapier or Make, just be aware of their pricing models and limits.
+If your team is less technical or needs fast, simple integrations, check out Zapier or Make.
+Be aware of their pricing models and limits before committing.

 One common pitfall is over-automation: automating rare exceptions or processes that change every month.
 Focus on high-volume, stable tasks first.
 And remember, automation is not set-and-forget.
 Plan for ongoing monitoring, use built-in analytics or simple checklists to spot failures and tweak as needed.
 Even the best workflows need regular reviews as your business evolves.